The Loop (CTA): Operations

 In the CTA system, the entire loop taken as a whole is considered the termination point of a line, just like a single station or stop is considered the termination point when outside the downtown loop.

-Both of the 'L' lines with 24 hour service, the Blue Line and the Red Line, run in subways through the center of the Loop, and have both in-system and out-of-system transfers to Loop stations.
-The Yellow Line is the only 'L' line that does not run on or connect to the Loop.
+Both of the 'L' lines with 24-hour service, the Blue Line and the Red Line, run in subways through the center of the Loop, and have both in-system and out-of-system transfers to Loop stations.
+The Yellow Line is the only 'L' line that does not run on or pass beneath the Loop.

 History

-History of transit in Chicago

 When it was incorporated as a city in 1837, Chicago was dense and walkable, so there was no need for a transit system.
 Things began to change as Chicago grew rapidly in the 19th century.

-Rapid transit and the "L"

 Prior to construction of the Union Loop, Chicago's three elevated railway lines—the South Side Elevated Railroad, the Lake Street Elevated Railroad, and the Metropolitan West Side Elevated Railroad—each had their own terminal on the edges of downtown Chicago.